NewForce-at-Mountwest/reactive-nutshell-twofoot/README.md

 # Nutshell: The Information Dashboard

-Nutshell is a new product offering that you have been tasked with building.
-It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.
+Your clients were thrilled with the product of your first sprint on the Nutshell app.
+They've decided that this app could be the Next Big Thing, and they want you to rebuild the app using React for maximum scalability and performance.
+The features of the app will be exactly the same.
+This time, you'll start out with some boilerplate code.
+Once you've set up your team repo, everyone should clone down this repository.

-You will be using the React library to build out this application.
+Before you begin, one person should make an `api` folder and a `database.json` file. *Make sure that your database file is in your .gitignore before you commit.*

-To start you off, here's an example of what the resources in your API should look like once it's populated with some data from your application.
+Just to refresh your memory, here's an example of what your data structure might look like.

 ### Users